MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/add-dataset-filters-data-region-filters-and-group-filters.md

  When the filter equation is evaluated by the report processor at run time, the data types for the expression and the value must be the same.
 The data type of the field you select for **Expression** is determined by the data processing extension or data provider that is used to retrieve data from the data source.
 The data type of the expression that you enter for **Value** is determined by defaults.
 The choices for data type are determined by the data types supported for a report definition.
 Values from the database might be converted by the data provider to a CLR type.

 ### Data type
  For the report processor to compare two values, the data types must be the same.
 The following table lists the mapping between CLR data types and report definition data types.
-Data that you retrieve from a data source might be converted to a data type that is different by the time it is report data.
+Data that you retrieve from a data source might be converted to a data type that is different by the time it's report data.

 |**Report Definition Schema Data Type**|**CLR Type(s)**|
 |--------------------------------------------|-----------------------|